Westworld Awakening VR game 'awakens' you as a host during the events of season 2

 You'll be able to get Westworld Awakening for $30 starting Aug.
 20 on Steam, Oculus, and HTC Viveport as well as play it in more than 400 VR arcades worldwide.

-Discuss: HBO's Westworld Awakening VR game: You play a host during the events of season 2
+Discuss: HBO's Westworld Awakening VR game 'awakens' you as a host during the events of season 2

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.